ika-rwth-aachen/etsi_its_messages/README.md

 ### `etsi_its_conversion`

-The `etsi_its_conversion` package provides a C++ ROS nodelet or ROS 2 component node for converting `etsi_its_msgs` ROS messages to and from [PER-encoded](https://www.oss.com/asn1/resources/asn1-made-simple/asn1-quick-reference/packed-encoding-rules.html) [`udp_msgs/msg/UdpPacket`](https://github.com/flynneva/udp_msgs/blob/main/msg/UdpPacket.msg) payloads.
+The `etsi_its_conversion` package provides a C++ ROS nodelet or ROS 2 component node for converting `etsi_its_msgs` ROS messages to and from [UPER-encoded](https://www.oss.com/asn1/resources/asn1-made-simple/asn1-quick-reference/packed-encoding-rules.html) [`udp_msgs/msg/UdpPacket`](https://github.com/flynneva/udp_msgs/blob/main/msg/UdpPacket.msg) payloads.
 This way, ETSI ITS messages cannot only be used within the ROS ecosystem, but may also be received from or sent to outside applications.
-(TODO: PER-encoding?)

 The package depends on one dedicated package for each ETSI ITS message type, e.g., `etsi_its_cam_conversion`.
 These packages hold header-only libraries with recursive conversion functions for each nested message type.